 The deliberative approach to benefit for non-academic society shows a statistically significant difference between different domains (K-W p-value < 0.05), however, while there is a stat. significant difference between SSH and Physical Sciences as well as between Biology & Medicine and Physical Sciences, there is no stat. significant difference between SSH and Biology & Medicine (also visualised in Figure 7).

-We also assume [H] that the nature of the transdisciplinary involvement of the citizens in the research projects tends to be more active with the higher levels of deliberative research setting towards societal benefit.
+We also assume [H] that the nature of the transdisciplinary involvement of the citizens in the research projects tends to be more active with higher levels of deliberative research setting towards societal benefit.